Currently, you can migrate the following data:

-For a successful migration it is necessary that the Shopware 6 installation and the Magento installation are on one server.
-This is the only way to migrate all media completely from the Magento shop directory.
+For a successful migration it is necessary that the migration extension in the Shopware 6 installation has access to the Magento installation and the database.
+Only then can all media be migrated completely from the Magento shop directory.

-After you have purchased the plugin in the store for free, you can install it in the Shopware Administration under Settings > System > Plugins.
+After you have purchased the extension in the store for free, you can install it in the Shopware Administration under Settings > extensions.

-If the plugin is not yet displayed here, check whether you are logged in to Shopware 6 Admin with the same Shopware account as in the Shopware Plugin Store.
+If the extension is not yet displayed here, check whether you are logged in to Shopware 6 Admin with the same Shopware account as in the Shopware Community Store.